clarkevansteenderen/spede_sampler_R/README.md

 ## **HOW TO RUN THE R SHINY APPLICATION**

 1. Download and unzip the **spede_sampler_R** repository
-2. Open R, and install (if applicable) and load the shiny library
+2. Open R, and install (if applicable) the shiny library

 ```r
 install.packages("shiny")